0xDBFB7/scientific_standards/standards.md

 Simple, orthogonal tests for all reagents or supplies that can be performed by as many people as possible to put everything into a "known state";
 regular audits?

+Must track progress as rapidly as possible.
+There are few central clearinghouses for the state-of-the-art!

 It might end up being a total waste of time!